PatrickMaiyer/Portapack_Wiki/Settings.md

 This allow the setting of the tone Key mixer setting as a percent of the audio level.
 ## Radio
 In the radio section there are two options,
-1. Enable/disable the Clock Output.
+1. Enable/disable the Clock Output. (it can be activated / deactivated by top title bar (CLKout icon), or thought that radio menu (check-box)

 > Note 1 : In r9 Hackrf platform , due to our complex fw Architecture and usage of Si5351A , we have fixed the synthetized CLK out freq to 10Mhz.